e

 Bunny is mad.
 She’s mad as hell and she’s not going to take it anymore…is she?

 On the edge of eviction, her love life in pieces and no money in her pockets, Bunny tries again.
-An absurdist romantic nightmare comedy filled with empty piggy banks, landlord ex-lovers, their new lovers, and a song about hotel soap, Bunny Bunny is a solo clown show created by Nora Kelly Lester, directed by Nessa Matthews about trying to hold it all together while everything is falling apart.
+An absurdist romantic nightmare comedy filled with empty piggy banks, landlord ex-lovers, their new lovers, and a song about hotel soap, Bunny Bunny is a solo clown show about trying to hold it all together while everything is falling apart.

 THEATRE | 21 Nov